Position Paper January 2021

-In January, the CFA Institute leadership team released an updated ESG policy statement to address the growing global focus on such issues as they relate to investment management and corporate reporting responsibilities.
+The CFA Institute leadership team has released an updated ESG policy statement to address the growing global focus on such issues as they relate to investment management and corporate reporting responsibilities.

 Positions on Environmental, Social, and Governance IntegrationRead the Full Statement (PDF)

 CFA Institute consistently monitors key debates and evolving issues concerning the role and application of environmental, social, and governance (ESG) information in the investment management process.
 More thorough consideration of ESG factors by investment professionals can improve the fundamental analysis they undertake and ultimately the investment choices they make for the benefit of their clients.

 Within the wide-ranging discussions about environmental, social, and governance issues, CFA Institute is specifically focused on the quality and comparability of the ESG information provided by corporate issuers and how to integrate various ESG factors into the investment selection process, which includes investment professionals’ ethical responsibility to communicate ESG information to clients.

 - Consider All Material Information.
 CFA Institute Standards of Professional Conduct require CFA® charterholders to conduct appropriate research and investigation of all material information relevant to their investment analyses and portfolio management decisions, recommendations, or actions.